-Snow density is a function of snow temperature (and thus air temperature and surface energy budget), temperature at which new snow falls, wind speed (breaking up snow particles), compaction (due to snow overburden), and temperature and vapor-pressure gradients within the snowpack (e.g., Liston et al. 2007).
+Snow density evolves as a function of snowpack temperature (and the associated air temperature and surface energy balance), wind speed (wind breaks up the snow particles and allows them to pack more tightly together), compaction (due to snow overburden pressure), and temperature and vapor pressure gradients within the snowpack (e.g., Liston et al. 2007).
 Changes in snow density represent an integrated measure of the "snow climate" the snowpack evolves within.
-Because of the relatively large grid-cell increment used in this model simulation, blowing snow processes were not included in the simulations (in the natural system, wind-transported snow particles are typically either captured in a topographic drift trap, captured in vegetation protruding above the snow surface, or they sublimate away completely before they travel 10 km).
-As a consequence, we estimate snow density values simulated by the model (Fig. 8a) in the non-forested areas of the simulation domain (Fig. 1b) are approximately 50 kg m-3 lower than those found in nature (Sturm et al. 2010).
-The snow density trends (Fig. 8b, c, d) averaged over the domain are slightly positive

-(Table 1), while regional trends had minimums and maximums as large as -21.0 and 15.4 kg m-3 decade-1, respectively (Table 1).
+Because of the relatively large gridcell increment used in this model simulation, blowing snow processes were not included in the simulations.
+As a consequence, we estimate snow density values simulated by the model (Fig. 13a) in the nonforested areas of the simulation domain (Fig. 1b) are approximately 50 kg m-3 lower than those found in nature, based on observations presented in Sturm et al. (2010).
+The snow density trends (Figs. 13b-d) averaged over the domain are slightly positive (Table 1), while regional trends had minimums and maximums as large as $-21.0 \text{ kg m}^{-3} \text{ decade}^{-1}$ (p < 0.01) and 15.4 kg m-3 decade-1 (p < 0.01), respectively (Table 1).

-Total snow-season sublimation is presented in Fig. 9.
-In the natural system, sublimation can occur from the static snow surface and from blowing snow particles.
-Static-surface sublimation of snow on the ground depends on air temperature, the air's moisture deficit, wind speed, and the other components of the surface energy budget.
-Because this simulation did not include blowing-snow processes, sublimation of wind-transported snow particles are not part of these totals; we expect non-forested area sublimation totals presented here are underestimated.
-In previous studies, snow sublimation has been found to be an important component of the Arctic moisture budget, representing between 10 and 50% of the total winter precipitation, and blowing-snow sublimation can be a key component of that budget (e.g., Liston and Sturm 1998, 2002, 2004).
-Sublimation trends (Fig. 9b, c, d; Table 1) show considerable spatial variability, with 77% of the domain having negative trends.
+Total snow-season, static-surface sublimation is presented in Fig. 14.
+In the natural system, sublimation can occur from the static snow surface, from forest-canopy snow interception, and from blowing snow particles.
+Static-surface sublimation of snow on the ground (in nature and SnowModel) depends on air temperature, the air's moisture deficit, wind speed, and the other components of the surface energy balance.
+Because this simulation did not include blowing-snow processes, sublimation of wind-transported snow particles are not included in the Fig. 14 totals; we therefore expect nonforested area sublimation totals presented here are underestimated by an unknown amount.
+In previous studies, snow sublimation has been found to be an important component of the Arctic moisture balance, representing between 10% and 50% of the total winter precipitation, and blowing-snow sublimation can be a key component of that balance (e.g., Liston and Sturm 1998, 2002, 2004).
+Static-surface sublimation trends (Figs. 14b-d; Table 1) showed considerable spatial variability, with 77% of the domain having negative trends.

-Rain-on-snow (ROS) events can have considerable consequences for animals living in snow-covered areas.
-Following Rennert et al. (2009), ROS events were defined as a minimum of 3 mm of liquid precipitation falling on a minimum of 5 mm of snow water equivalent depth (Fig. 10a).
-The spatial variation of ROS trends across the Arctic system domain is considerable (Fig. 10b, c, d).
+Ice-crust formation, resulting from rain-on-snow (ROS) events, can have considerable consequences for animals living in snow-covered areas, because these crusts limit access to winter forage (Aanes et al. 2000; Putkonen et al. 2009).
+Following Rennert et al. (2009), ROS events were defined as a minimum of 3-mm MicroMet-simulated of liquid precipitation falling on a minimum of 5 mm of SnowModel-simulated SWE depth (Fig. 15a).
+The spatial variation of ROS trends across the Arctic system domain is considerable (Figs. 15b-d).